 Before your surgery, Dr. Sforzo will discuss with you any medications you currently take.
 You may stop using certain medications 2 weeks before the surgery since they may lead to excessive bleeding.
 They include medication for arthritis, blood thinners, and non-steroidal medications such as ibuprofen and aspirin.

 During the procedure, our seasoned surgeon makes an incision in front of your shoulder.
-The surgeon then separates the muscles and cuts through the shoulder tissues.
+The surgeon then separates the muscles.
 This enables the surgeon to remove the damaged part and fix the new components to restore your shoulder mobility.

 The replacement parts are fixed solidly to your bones to allow for early motion.
 The incision is then closed and you are on your way to recovery.